 Most tuna stocks range across and are accessed by numerous coastal states, making harmonised and effective management of these individual stocks very difficult.
 As a result, intergovernmental Regional Fisheries Management Organisations (RFMOs) have been established.
 There are five main tuna RFMOs worldwide and it is their responsibility to carry out data collection, scientific monitoring and management of these fisheries.
 The bigeye tuna fishery in the Western and Central Pacific Ocean (WCPO) is managed by the Western and Central Pacific Fisheries Commission (WCPFC).
-Whilst the RFMOs are responsible for the development of management and conservation measures, the degree to which they are implemented, monitored and enforced still varies significantly between coastal states.
-For this reason, it is important to choose tuna that has been caught by vessels that are well regulated by their flag state.
-In this instance though, bigeye from other fisheries should be sourced.
+Whilst the RFMOs are responsible for the development of management and conservation measures, the degree to which they are implemented, monitored and enforced varies significantly between coastal states.

 There is no Total Allowable Catch (TAC) set for this stock although a range of measure have recently been implemented to try and reduce effort with the aim of reducing fishing mortality to sustainable levels (below Fmsy) by the end of 2017.
-These include: limits for days at sea and a requirement by member states to prevent days at sea increasing; in addition to a purse seine landing obligation for these species between 20°N and 20°S. Specifically regarding the use of Fish Aggregation Devices (FADs): there is a 3-month closure of fishing on FADs in EEZ waters and on the High Seas between 20°N and 20°S; plus each member shall choose between extending this FAD closure through October, or limit the number of FAD sets to less than the number of sets made by its vessels in prescribed reference period; and, there is a requirement to submit FAD management plans, including information on strategies used to implement the closure and other measures for reducing mortality of juvenile bigeye.
+As the FAD purse seine fishery takes a considerable proportion of juvenile bigeye and has a disproportionately large impact on the stock, these primarily apply to this gear type, including: a 3-month closure of fishing on FADs in EEZ waters and on the High Seas between 20degrees N and 20degrees S; plus each member shall choose between extending this FAD closure through October, or limit the number of FAD sets to less than the number of sets made by its vessels in a prescribed reference period; in 2015 and 2016, additional measures will be extended to either a 5 month FAD closure or stronger limits in the number of FAD sets per vessel.
+In 2017, a prohibition on FAD sets on the high seas will apply, except for vessels purse seine flagged to Kiribati.
+Additionally there is a requirement to submit FAD management plans, including information on strategies used to implement the closure and other measures for reducing mortality of juvenile bigeye.
 It isn't clear how successfully these measures have been implemented yet.

 To help address IUU, the WCPFC maintains an IUU Vessel List; prohibits transhipments at sea between purse seiners (Some exemptions apply) and requires all other transhipments to be documented and 100% observed as part of the regional observer programme.

-57% of bigeye catches in the WCPO are taken in pelagic longline fisheries.
-The number of boats in the fishery fluctuates between 4,000 and 5,000 and involves large, distant, water freezer vessels and smaller (typically less than 100 GRT) offshore vessels, usually domestically based.
-Pelagic longlining in the WCPO is associated with the incidental capture and mortality of sharks, turtles and sea birds.
-There are a range of measures that can be employed to reduce bycatch of these species including: circle and/or barbless hooks to prevent turtle and shark capture, and weighted branchlines, bird scaring lines, and night setting to reduce the capture of birds.
-These different measures are available yet not regulated in many of these fisheries.
-Monitoring in these fisheries is deficient.
-Of the 22 species of albatross 17 are threatened with extinction, largely because of longlining.
-See www.savethealbatross.net for more information.
+44% of bigeye catches in the WCPO are taken in pelagic longline fisheries.
+The number of boats in the fishery fluctuates between 4,000 and 5,000 and involves large, distant, water freezer vessels and smaller (typically less than 100t) offshore vessels, usually domestically based.
+Pelagic longlining in the WCPO is associated with the incidental capture and mortality of vulnerable species including sharks, turtles and sea birds.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.